ultimike/user_blocker/README.md

 workshop, see https://www.drupaleasy.com/training/workshops/introduction-drupal-8-module-development.

 ### Usage
-Download or clone this repository to a "user_blocker" folder inside your site's "modules" directory.
+Download or clone this repository to your site's "modules" directory.
 Be sure the containing directory is named "user_blocker".

 The "master" branch contains the starting point for the exercise, useful for those without access to Drupal Console or Drush.

-The "complete" branch contains the completed module, based on workshop instructions.
+The "complete" branch contains the completed module, including all student exercises, based on workshop instructions.